 - Total receiving yards for Mike Evans – Over/Under 90.5?

 While you’ll find similar listings at various sportsbooks, it pays to shop around.
-For example, HardRock Sportsbook may have props on a specific player not listed at FanDuel Sportsbook.
+For example, HardRock Sportsbook may have props for a player not listed at FanDuel Sportsbook.
 Meanwhile, the BetMGM Florida app could have better odds than what’s offered at Hard Rock.

 - Super Bowl odds

 - Division and conference winners

 - Over/under on team regular season win totals